MayankDembla/Udemy-Spring5Webapp/README.md

 2. Accessing the System/OS level properties.
    - Edit Configuration and add Environemnt variable.
    - This will override the property file property.
+   - User @Autowire Environment env.getProperty("") to get he system property.

 3. Using multiple properties

+4. Spring Boot Application properties (Default profile used by Spring)

+   remove the popertysources source and directly use it